apache/comdev-site/source/newcommitter.md

 <a name="NewCommitter-Discussion"></a>
 ### Discussion

-We do the vote on the `private@` mailing list to enable a frank discussion.
+We do the discussion and vote on the `private@` mailing list to enable a frank discussion.

 We invite people to join as committers/PMC members, not github ids.
 It is fine to refer to the candidate's github id for context, but the person should